Emil215p/SystemMonitorUWP/README.md

 ARM, ARM64, x86, x64 architectures are supported.

+Windows 10/11 Home/Pro are supported on x86/x64/ARM64 editions.

+Windows 10 IoT Core is supported on ARM.
+(I plan on updating the code to support all 4 archs on both supported editions.)

+Windows 10 Mobile and Xbox is unsupported.

 # Building

 You will need Visual Studio 2022 or later with the UWP and C++ workloads installed.